MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-255-Proprietary-Trading-Certain-Interests-Relationships-Covered-Funds/subpart-C-Covered-Funds-Activities-Investments/section-255.10.md

 (E) The United States or a foreign sovereign.

-(10) *Qualifying covered bonds.* (i) *Scope.* An entity owning or holding a dynamic or fixed pool of loans or other assets as provided in paragraph (c)(8) of this section for the benefit of the holders of covered bonds, provided that the assets in the pool are composed solely of assets that meet the conditions in paragraph (c)(8)(i) of this section.
+(10) *Qualifying covered bonds*—(i) *Scope.* An entity owning or holding a dynamic or fixed pool of loans or other assets as provided in paragraph (c)(8) of this section for the benefit of the holders of covered bonds, provided that the assets in the pool are composed solely of assets that meet the conditions in paragraph (c)(8)(i) of this section.

 (ii) *Covered bond.* For purposes of this paragraph (c)(10), a covered bond means: